MatthewYong/recipes-connected/TESTS.md

 4. Logout of an account
 5. Click on button **Add Your Recipe**
 6. Verified that this will open the Login page
-7. Verified that a the text message **'Please Login First!'** will appear below the password input
+7. Verified that the text message **'Please Login First!'** will appear below the password input

 #### User Profile - My Recipes
-1. Login to acccount
+1. Login to account
 2. Add a recipe
 3. Go to the My Recipes page
 4. Verified that the added recipe is shown on My Recipes page